yuzhoumo/workday-payslip-parser/README.md

 - Drag-and-Drop Web Tool: [payslips.joemo.dev](https://payslips.joemo.dev)

 All file processing happens locally.
-The web tool is a sing self-contained `index.html` file that can be found on the `gh-pages` branch.
+The web tool is a single self-contained `index.html` file that can be found on the `gh-pages` branch.
+The source for this tool is in `/web`.

 ## Script Usage